GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_Media_Ecology.md

 <img width="2454" height="1030" alt="image" src="https://github.com/user-attachments/assets/adf3b961-228f-4be6-bd35-a86e54eceb92" />

 The ARG game is afoot.
-The interviews and the opening speech at the WRITERS GUILT OF AMERICA.
-The ARG Guild.
+The interviews and the opening speech at the WRITERS GUILT / GUILD OF AMERICA.
+The ARG reality building gaming Guild.

 A new media ecology of peer to peer showwriting / showrunning.
 The gauntlet has been thrown down to peer writiers from on-high respected writer.